ChrstphrHll/npc_gen/students/Nycola Eroan.md

 year: 1
 guild: Elkenval
 partyID: 77
+tags:
+- Dragonborn
+- Bard
+- Protection
+- 1st
+- Elkenval
 ---
 # Nycola Eroan
 ---
 ### Description
 - 1st year Dragonborn Bard in Elkenval
-- long spines, Violet Red eyes, and copper skin
+- long spines, Amber eyes, and copper skin
 - Is Frank and Cruel, and has Creativity as their ideal

 ### Organizations